Gursum, Oromia (Aanaa)

-Gursum (Aanaa Gursum) is one of the Districts in the Oromia of Ethiopia.
-Part of the East Hararghe Zone, Gursum is bordered on the south by Babille, on the west by the Harari Region, on the north by Jarso, and on the east by the Somali Region.
+Gursum (Aanaa Gursum) is one of the Districts in the Oromia region of Ethiopia.
+Part of the East Hararghe Zone, Gursum is bordered on the south by Babille, on the west by the Harari Region, on the north by Jarso, and on the east by the Gursum district in the Somali region.
 The administrative center of the woreda is Funyan Bira.

 Overview

 The altitude of this District ranges from 1200 to 2950 meters above sea level; Kondudo and Medero are amongst the highest points.
 Perennial rivers include the Hariro, Goro Obole, Bombas, Ejerti, and Agemsa.
 A survey of the land in this woreda (reported in 1996) shows that 15.7% is arable or cultivable, 8.9% pasture, 13.2% forest, 22.4% built-up, and the remaining 39.8% is considered degraded or otherwise unusable.
 Groundnuts are an important cash crop for this woreda.
 Coffee is another important cash crop; between 20 and 50 square kilometers are planted with it.

 Industry in the District includes 10 grain mills and one brick factory employing 44 people, as well as 314 registered business including wholesalers, retailers and service providers; although feldspar, quartz and garnet deposits are known to exist, only dolomite and granite are quarried.
 There were 36 Farmers Associations with 25,727 members and one Farmers Service Cooperatives with 1336 members.
 Gursum has 75 kilometers of gravel and 30 kilometers of road, for an average road density of 119.7 kilometers per 1000 square kilometers.
 About 4.2% of the rural and 21.2% of the urban population have access to drinking water.